 - How to claim for a high value item

 - Looking after high value items

 A high value item is usually anything that costs over £1000.
 When you purchase a home insurance policy it will likely have a single article limit (how much your insurer will payout for a single item).
-If you have an item that is worth more than your single article limit, it’s best to insure it as a high value item.
-If your insurer will only pay out £1500 for a single item and you have a piece of jewellery that is worth £3000, your standard policy won’t be of any help.
+If you own something that is worth more than your single item limit, it's best to insure it as a high value item.
+If your insurer will only pay out £1500 for a single item and you have a piece of jewellery that is worth £3000, your standard policy won't be of any help.